Hide Terminal

 Anchoring

-To achieve that, in addition to hidding the terminal for delve (see above), you have to create your own anchor function that returns a window number (or nil).
-If nil is returned, there’s a fallback to the default behavior.
-Here’s a simple function you can use:
+To achieve that, in addition to hiding the terminal for delve (see above), you have to create your own anchor function that returns a window number (or nil), which is used to mark the anchor window.
+If nil is returned, there's a fallback to the default behavior.
+Here's a simple function you can use:

 return {